A New Approach for Testing Einstein's Theory of Gravity Close to Rapidly Spinning Black Holes: Methods

 \section{Methods}

-In the following, we describe {\tt kerrC} ray tracing code used in our simulations.
+In the following, we describe the {\tt kerrC} ray tracing code used in our simulations.
 The {\tt kerrC} code is based on the {\tt xTrack} code \citep{2012ApJ...754..133K}.
 We model the propagation of photon packages in Kerr spacetime characterized by the metric $g_{\mu\nu}$ in Boyer-Lindquist (BL) coordinates $x^{\mu} = (t, r, \theta, \phi)$.
 We wrote here ``photon packages'', to emphasize that we use Stokes parameters to characterize the polarization information carried by a statistical ensemble of photons.
 In the following, we simply refer to these photon packages as photons.
+All photons originate as thermal emission from a multi-temperature accretion disk \citep{1974ApJ...191..499P}.
+The photon energies are drawn from a blackbody distribution at a temperature that is a factor of 1.8 higher than the local disk temperature.
+This hardening of the emission parametrizes the effect of the interaction of the photons in the accretion disk atmosphere \citep{1995ApJ...445..780S,2019ApJ...874...23D}.
 The photon trajectories are calculated by numerically integrating the geodesic equation with a 4.5th-order Cash-Karp integrator.
 The linear polarization four vectors are parallel transported along the geodesics.
-The {\tt xTrack} code assumes a Page--Thorne thin disk emissivity profile \citep{1974ApJ...191..499P}, and samples photon energy from radial annuli according to the local effective temperature.
 We fix the black hole spin to $a = 0.998$ and adopt a temperature scaling factor $\sigma \equiv (L/10\%L_{Edd})^{1/4}(M/10M_{\odot})^{-1/4}$ to 0.75.
 For Cyg X-1 black hole mass $M=21.2 M_\odot$, this choice of $\sigma$ corresponds to $L\sim6.7\%L_{Edd}$.